tiagobrunoBFR/store-api/README.md

 - 1 create config email dispatch when new product is created and updated, add MAIL_FROM_ADDRESS to your .env with an email valid
 - 2 config MAIL_USERNAME and MAIL_PASSWORD to send email (I used **[https://mailtrap.io/inboxes](https://mailtrap.io/inboxes)**)
+- 3 config QUEUE_CONNECTION (I used database)
-- 3 config your database in .env
+- 4 config your database in .env

 ## Run Project